 13. Consciousness is explained if Christian Theism is true.

 a.
-If you begin the universe with mind (logos) rather than with matter (b-bs), then you already start the universe with conscious self, and the existence of subsequent selves is no problem.
+If you begin the universe with mind (logos) rather than with matter (particles; b-bs), then you already start the universe with conscious self, and the existence of subsequent selves is no problem.

 b.
-This is because the universe at its core is a Conscious Being, not brute matter.
+This is because the cause of the universe at its core is a Conscious Being, not brute matter.